NORMAL FOR NOW

 How knowing your power (e.g. personality, talent, skill) and how to use it in the workplace helps you and others get more done.

-Brand Strategy - consult and deliverables around developing brand messaging, visual design, and brand direction
+Consulting and deliverables around developing brand messaging, visual design, and brand direction for right now

-Employer Branding - employee engagement surveys and interviews, executive conversations, mission and vision review, core values review and strategic direction
+Employee engagement surveys and interviews, executive conversations, mission and vision review, core values review, strategic direction, training and implementation.

 Born in 2000, this creative and web consultancy primarily served not-for-profit, membership, and healthcare clients.
 Bigfish provided branding, web dev, app design, social media strategies and marketing services during its nearly 15 years.